 President: Professor Pauli Kettunen, University of Helsinki

-The board is as of 1.1.2017 equivalent to the Nordic Historian’s Committee (see above).
-Further members of the board will be decided after approval by CISH General Assembly and the next meeting of the Nordic History Committee that will be held 16.8.2017 in Aalborg.
-The board and the Committee will proceed with formulating and approving statutes for NHS.
+The board is as of 1.1.2017 equivalent to the Nordic Historians' Committee (see above).
+After approval by CISH General Assembly the Nordic Historians' Committee has met:

 The 29th Nordic Historian’s Meeting in Aalborg, 15-18.8.2017.

 The Second Nordic Challenges Conference: Narratives of uniformity and diversity, Helsinki, 7.-9.3.
 2018.

 - 1920 Oslo (NO)

 - 1935 Uppsala & Stockholm (SE)

 - 1951 Gothenburg (SE)

 - 1957 Aarhus (DK)